AbhyankarSwarali/Python_Projects/README.md

-🎨 Colour Code Game
+# 🎨 Colour Code
 A simple Mastermind-inspired code-breaking game built with Python.
 The goal is to guess the secret sequence of colours within a limited number of tries.

-📌 How It Works
+## 📌 How It Works

 The program randomly generates a code consisting of 4 colours from: